 In addition to the sweat and oil that summer heat brings to your pores, many people increase the amount and SPF of their daily sunscreen regimen.
 Wearing sunscreen every day (SPF30 or higher) is critical during the intense summer months, but to keep acne at bay, choose an oil-free, water-resistant sunscreen that protects your skin from harmful UV rays without irritating your pores.

 Mineral-based sunscreens with zinc oxide and titanium oxide are an excellent choice.
 Many oil-free varieties and brands offer broad-spectrum protection from the sun while remaining lightweight and easy to spread.
+Learn which sunscreen is right for you.

-Wash off the sweat and chlorine.
+Wash Off the Sweat and Chlorine

 When you get out of the pool or ocean, don’t lounge around all day without washing your skin.
 It’s important to shower often to remove the chemicals, dirt, sweat, oil, and sunscreen that accumulate on your face and body during summer activities.